Noetou/Pomodoro/README.md

 # A responsive app 📱

-Use the application on your PC or your laptop when you work from home or the office, and on your phone for your others work sessions !
+Use the application on your PC or your laptop when you work from home or the office, and on your phone for your others work sessions!

 # An app that complies with the rules ✅

-This app complies with W3C coding rules and the WCAG 2 AA accessibility rules !
+This app complies with W3C coding rules and the WCAG 2 AA accessibility rules!